 Oslo is a city of sculptures.
 But even with several other sculpture parks on offer, one stands head and shoulders above the rest.

 More than 200 sculptures by Gustav Vigeland (1869-1943) in bronze, granite and wrought iron are on display in the park, which Vigeland himself designed.

 The park is a must on any Oslo travel itinerary.
 Walk through the park in just ten minutes, or spend an entire morning examining the eerie sculptures, many of which take human form.

-The sculpture park is contained within Frogner Park, Oslo’s biggest inner city green space filled with locals walking dogs and playing frisbee.
-The City Museum is set back in the park’s southern corner and worth a look due to the fabulous 18th-century atmosphere of Frogner Manor.
+The sculpture park is set within Frogner Park, Oslo’s biggest inner city green space filled with locals walking dogs and playing frisbee.

 The centrepiece of the park is the famous monolith, made from a single piece of granite.
 Construction of the 14-metre high monument began in 1924 when Gustav Vigeland modelled it in clay in his studio in Frogner, but the actual sculpture took three masons 14 years to finish.

 Tourists often flock to the monolith which can be seen from anywhere in the park.
 It stands at the top of some stairs, which are also home to many other granite statues, all taking human form.

 But there's plenty more to see then just the monolith!
 The park is full of a wide variety of sculptures, some comedic, others more pensive.
 One British newspaper dubbed the collection “the weirdest statues in the world”!
 It won't take long for you to find a favourite.